How the government, central bank, and commercial banks work together to create money.

 When a commercial bank lends out money, they simultaneously create a loan and a deposit.

 The loan is an asset for the bank and a liability for the consumer.
 The deposit is a liability for the bank and an asset for the consumer.
 When new deposits are created in this way, the money supply increases.
-The consumer now has purchasing power that did not previously exist.
+The consumer now has money that did not previously exist.

 The Risks of Borrowed Money